SjoenH/curriculum-2016H/chapter6-css-intro.md

 The size of the margin area is controlled using the CSS properties margin-top, margin-right, margin-bottom, margin-left, or the shorthand `margin`.

+### Center elements
+If you want to center your content in the browser window, that is center your outer element, you can use `margin-left:auto` and `margin-right:auto` to do so.
+Your element needs then to be less than 100% of the browser window.

 ### Borders
 Borders can be styled using the `border-style`, `border-color` and `border-width`.